joebeeson/referee/README.md

 # Referee Plugin for CakePHP 1.3+

-Referee plugin catches errors and exceptions and logs them to the database.
+Referee plugin catches errors and dispatches them to custom listeners.

 > "*If you're waiting around for users to tell you about problems with your website or application, you're only seeing a tiny fraction of all the problems that are actually occurring.
 The proverbial tip of the iceberg.*